 Carpe diem!
 Seize today's music and drink wine, wine and wine!

 The emphasised Yogananda words are his interpretations.

 Yogananda says a nightingale sings divinely, truly, wisely.
 That is because humans happen to like it.
 Most birds sing as fit for their kind.
-Some like the sound of seagulls too, and thus they scream "divinely, truly wisely", they too, so long as "Beauty is in the ear of the listener".
+Some like the sound of seagulls too, and thus they call "divinely, truly wisely", they too, so long as "Beauty is in the ear of the listener".

 A wise man develops appreciations and a sensitive taste for life's finer joys, If crows and magpies dominate the bird chorus around the city dwellers, at least the bird sounds may be better than hearing no sounds at all, or the sounds of traffic jams.

 FitzGeralds' 1st ed.Come, fill the Cup, and in the Fire of Spring